kevinxuan/MIDS_W205/README.md

 ### Questions of your own
 - Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
 These questions MUST be different than any of the questions and queries you ran above.

-- Question 1:
+- Question 1: Among all trips, which station appears the most in start station and which station appears the most in end station?
   * Answer:
   * SQL query:

-- Question 2:
+- Question 2: Among all trips, Which zip code appears the most during 2014?
   * Answer:
   * SQL query:

-- Question 3:
+- Question 3: What's the longest duration for a trip?
   * Answer:
   * SQL query: